fishyer/some-stars/README.md

 *   [s0/git-publish-subdir-action](https://github.com/s0/git-publish-subdir-action) - GitHub Action to push a subdirectory as a branch to any git repo (e.g. for GitHub Pages)

+*   [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
+Your thoughts, your data, your control — no tracking, no ads, no subscription fees.

 *   [EINDEX/logseq-memos-sync](https://github.com/EINDEX/logseq-memos-sync) - Logseq plugin for sync Memos to logseq.

 *   [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - High-performance In-browser LLM Inference Engine